Meet the key personnel of the Massachusetts General Hospital Translational and Clinical Research Centers (TCRC)

 He is a Professor of Medicine at Harvard Medical School and editor of the Adult Primary Care lipid section of UpToDate, one of the world’s most widely read and cited on-line medical textbooks.

-ASSOCIATE DIRECTOR FOR PEDIATRICS AND TCRC MEDICAL RESEARCH OFFICER
+INTERIM ASSOCIATE DIRECTOR AND TCRC MEDICAL RESEARCH OFFICER

-Dr. Madhu Misra is the Fritz Bradley Talbot and Nathan Bill Talbot Professor of Pediatrics at Harvard Medical School and Chief of the Division of Pediatric Endocrinology at Massachusetts General Hospital for Children.
+Dr. Takara Stanley is an Associate Professor of Pediatrics at Harvard Medical School and Associate Director of the Nutrition Obesity Research Center at Harvard.
 She is Associate Director and the Medical Research Officer (MRO) of the CRC at Massachusetts General Hospital and specifically responsible for overseeing pediatric research on the CRC.
-Dr. Misra is currently the President Elect of the Pediatric Endocrine Society.
+She is a clinical investigator who studies the effects of hormone dynamics on metabolic-dysfunction associated steatotic liver disease as well as obesity and type 2 diabetes in children.

-The Clinical Research Financial Analyst for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.
+The Financial Coordinator for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.

 Faith Fortune is the TCRC Administrative Coordinator.
-With over 32 years of experience providing administrative guidance, Faith has a proven track record of executive support, management and training necessary to ensure efficiency in daily research center operation.
+With over 35 years of experience providing administrative guidance, Faith has a proven track record of executive support, management and training necessary to ensure efficiency in daily research center operation.
 She provides support through a variety of research processes, including site/program access, protocol submission/review, procurement of supplies and coordinating meetings and schedules.
-Faith facilitates interactions between TCRC investigators and staff and is the initial Mass General TCRC contact for new study applications.
+Faith also creates and tracks invoices and payments, preparing expense reports and reimbursements.
+She facilitates interactions between TCRC investigators and staff and is the initial Mass General TCRC contact for new study applications.

 With almost 25 years of administrative experience, Lisa Bernardo provides executive administrative support to the Director and management team of the Translational Medicine Group and the Translational Research Center.
 She is responsible for calendaring, making travel and meeting arrangements, monitoring and managing departmental budgets, creating and tracking invoices and payments, preparing expense reports and reimbursement, preparing materials for meetings and conferences, and carrying out special projects.